MicrosoftDocs/memdocs/sccm/core/clients/manage/surface-device-dashboard.md

         ![Surface model device list](media\Surface-Model-Device-List.PNG)

 - **Top five firmware versions**- Displays a chart with the top five firmware models in your environment.
     - Hovering over a graph section will give you the number of Surface devices that are the firmware version selected.
+Starting in Configuration Manager version 1806, clicking on a graph section displays a list of relevant devices. <!--1358654-->
        ![Surface model device list](media\Surface-Firmware-Hover.PNG)